AvailLang/Avail/README.md

 BUILDING
 --------------------------------------------------------------------------------

-To compile Anvil, without automatically running it thereafter, navigate to `$PROJ` and use the provided Gradle wrapper.
+To compile Anvil into an executable JAR, without automatically running it thereafter, navigate to `$PROJ` and use the provided Gradle wrapper.
 On a Unix-based system:

 ```shell
 $ ./gradlew :avail:package